softprops/lapse/README.md

 ### start

-The `lapse.Stopwatch#start()` interface captures the current time and returns a function that, when applied, returns a `Duration`, relative to that starting point.
+The `lapse.Stopwatch#start()` interface captures the current time and exports a function that, when applied, returns a `FiniteDuration`, relative to that starting point.
 This is useful if you want to capture lapsed time across multiple operations.

 ```scala
 val elapsed = lapse.Stopwatch.start()